wyz12234/MTD/README.md

-# MTD: Generating Realistic and Diverse Safety-Critical Scenarios for Autonomous Vehicles
+# STD: Generating Realistic and Diverse Safety-Critical Scenarios for Autonomous Vehicles

-MTD is a query-centric multi-agent traffic generation model for safety-critical scenarios.
-MTD integrates adversarial guidance and data-driven generation, offering improvements in handling dynamic interactions, enhancing scenario diversity, and boosting the performance of autonomous driving planners.
+STD is a query-centric multi-agent traffic generation model for safety-critical scenarios.
+STD integrates adversarial guidance and data-driven generation, offering improvements in handling dynamic interactions, enhancing scenario diversity, and boosting the performance of autonomous driving planners.

 ## Setup